johnpaulfernandez/Flickster/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:
+- Setting up Google Play Store and installing Youtube app in emulator in order to use YoutubePlayerView API.

 ## Open-source libraries used